Tasneem778/CSE-456_Lab_Assignment/README.md

 # CSE-456_Lab_Assignment:(1)
-Typeface making of Bengali character অ and ক using fontForge tool.
+Typeface making of Bengali character অ and ক using FontForge tool.